BrendelGroup/TSRchitect/INSTALL.md

 ## Installation as a singularity container

-Assuming a current version of _singularity_ is installed on your system (if not, it should, and it's easy to do so), you can get the TSRchitect container from [Singularity Hub](https://www.singularity-hub.org/collections/1204) as follows:
+Assuming a current version of _singularity_ is installed on your system (if not, it should be, and it's easy to do so), you can get the TSRchitect container from [Singularity Hub](https://www.singularity-hub.org/collections/1204) as follows:

 ```bash